peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 **Throws:**

-* <code>java.lang.IllegalStateException</code> - This object's type is not a number type.
+* <code>java.lang.IllegalStateException</code> - This object does not represent a number (for this purpose, infinities and not-a-number or NaN values, but not CBORObject.Null, are considered numbers).

 ### Add
     public CBORObject Add​(java.lang.Object key, java.lang.Object valueOb)
 <p>Adds a new key and its value to this CBOR map, or adds the value if the
  key doesn't exist. </p> <p>NOTE: This method can't be used to add a tag to an existing CBOR object.
-To create a CBOR object with a given tag, call the <code>CBORObject.FromObjectAndTag </code> method and pass the CBOR object and the desired tag number to that method. </p>
+To create a CBOR object with a given tag, call the <code>CBORObject.FromObjectAndTag</code> method and pass the CBOR object and the desired tag number to that method. </p>

 **Parameters:**